Updated: November 24, 2025

 In short, while getting a mortgage in Portugal as a foreigner is possible, you will need to contribute a chunk of the property price as a down payment.

-- Only use properly AL licensed (Alojamento Local) property professionals.
+• Only use properly licensed property professionals.
 Check their reputation and reviews before deciding to work with them.
+They should have an AMI license issued by IMPIC.

-- Many foreign buyers overlook the local laws about zoning, rental rules, and permits for renovations or new builds.
-A lawyer can help explain these regulations.
+• Many foreign buyers overlook the local laws about zoning, rental rules, and permits for renovations or new builds.
+A real estate lawyer can help explain these regulations.

-- Currency exchange rates can affect your costs if you’re buying from outside the Eurozone.
+• Currency exchange rates can affect your costs if you’re buying from outside the Eurozone.
 To save money and reduce risk, you may want to use a specialist currency service.
+It is also recommended to open a Portuguese bank account to save on transaction costs.

 Goldcrest: How We Can Help You